Utilizing Sherpa's Parallelized Functions

 The user can also specify a default number of cores to use whenever a parallelized command is run in Sherpa, to avoid having to set the numcores argument each time the command is run.
 This is done by setting the number of cores to the desired value in the parallel section of the Sherpa customization file, sherpa.rc, located in the user's home directory.

-unix% more ~/.sherpa.rc [options] # Plotting packages available- pylab, chips plot_pkg : chips # IO packages available- pyfits, crates io_pkg : crates # For shell script "sherpa", NOT a Python config option # Which language will shell script choose?
+unix% more ~/.sherpa.rc [options] # Plotting packages available- pylab, chips plot_pkg : pylab # IO packages available- pyfits, crates io_pkg : crates # For shell script "sherpa", NOT a Python config option # Which language will shell script choose?
 By default # load modules into IPython, but set to "slang" to # start slsh and import Sherpa S-Lang wrapper. shell : python . . . [parallel] # Integral number of cores to use for all parallel operations # 'None' indicates that all available cores will be used. # Fewer than 2 will turn off parallel processing. numcores: 4

 The default numcores value in the customization file is None to indicate that all available cores will be used for parallelized functions.
 This setting may be overridden on the Sherpa command-line by using a parallelized function's numcores argument, as demonstrated in the previous section.